 The Top Rack

 I moved 3 of the 24 port switches into the top wall mounted rack.
 Two for the main network and 1 for an isolated network.
 I strapped together patch cables that are using NIC teaming so I could easily identify which group of patch cords belong together (picture below shows a pair identified 16 and 15 which are both teamed).
-I also numbered/color coded all the patch cables so I would know were they go in the event of a problem.
+I also numbered/color coded all the patch cables so I would know where they go in the event of a problem.
 With this setup not only was everything organized but I also have 2U of extra space should I need further expansion.
 In addition to moving all the switches, I also was able to install a top shelf to locate my PoE+ switch.

 The Bottom Rack

-Since all the switches were moved from the bottom rack, I was left with 3U of extra space even after moving all 4 UPS units off the floor and into rack which makes it easier to spin it around and service the back.
-The UPS support are connected to (left to right) as follows:
+Since all the switches were moved from the bottom rack, I was left with 3U of extra space even after moving all 4 UPS units off the floor and into the rack which makes it easier to spin it around and service the back.
+The UPS support is connected to (left to right) as follows:

 - VM Server which in an adjacent closet